braiddynamics/qbd-portal/docs/01-foundations/00-intro.md

 In 1997, Juan Maldacena made a discovery that shook the foundations of physics: the AdS/CFT correspondence.
 He showed that a theory of quantum gravity (String Theory) in a bulk, saddle-shaped 3D space (Anti-de Sitter space or AdS) is mathematically equivalent to a quantum field theory (Conformal Field Theory or CFT) living on its 2D boundary.

-This was the rigorous mathematical realization of the Holographic Principle hinted at by Bekenstein’s black hole entropy.
+This was the mathematical realization of the Holographic Principle hinted at by Bekenstein’s black hole entropy.
 It implies that everything happening inside the universe (gravity, stars, black holes) is a “hologram” projected from the interactions of particles on the boundary of the universe.
 The “It” (the 3D bulk) is generated by the “Bit” (the 2D boundary data).

 **Entanglement Builds Geometry**